 Aside from a few insignificant offices to collect statistics over the years, and Congress recommending Bibles printed by Robert Aitken of Philadelphia “for use in the schools” in the late 1700s, the feds played virtually no role whatsoever in education in America.

-Indeed, it was not until the 1960s, long after the government school system created by collectivists had started destroying traditional education, that the federal government took its first major steps into education.
+Indeed, it wasn’t until the 1960s, long after the government school system created by collectivists had started destroying traditional education, that the federal government took its first major steps into education.

 It began in 1962 and 1963, as documented in this series, with two U.S. Supreme Court rulings declaring that it was somehow a violation of the First Amendment to have prayer or Bible readings in public schools.
 These lawless opinions, as admitted by one of the justices in his dissent, replaced Christianity at school with the collectivist “religious humanism” of John Dewey, one of the socialist founders of America’s public school system.

-There are over 100 subsidy programs now in place under the department, which has a budget approaching $100 billion including “discretionary” and “mandatory” spending.
+There are more than 100 subsidy programs now in place under the department, which has a budget approaching $100 billion including “discretionary” and “mandatory” spending.
 Everything from discipline and academic standards to lunches, data collection, and even the gender of textbook writers is now subject to federal intrusion.

-After the camel’s nose was under the tent, it did not take long for the entire smelly beast to shove its way in.
-The relatively new U.S. Department of Education, which has centralized control over education in an unprecedented manner, has also played a crucial role in weaponizing America’s public-education system against individual liberty.
+Once the camel’s nose was under the tent, it didn’t take long for the entire smelly beast to shove its way in.
+The relatively new U.S. Department of Education, which has centralized control over education in an unprecedented manner, has also played a crucial role in weaponizing America’s public education system against individual liberty.

 All of it was in line with what the mass-murdering Soviet regime was doing.
-Indeed, from its earliest days, the U.S. Department of Education was involved in helping to “sovietize” the American public-school system, Iserbyt told The Epoch Times in a telephone interview.
+Indeed, from its earliest days, the U.S. Department of Education was involved in helping to “sovietize” the American public school system, Iserbyt told The Epoch Times in an interview.
 This agenda has been extremely successful in facilitating the disaster now unfolding in America, she explained.

 “When I was there, what I saw, I realized in retrospect, ‘The Nation at Risk’ report was very important,” Iserbyt said, referring to a government report commissioned by Reagan arguing that the U.S. education system threatened America’s future.
 “They needed that to convince America that we had terrible schools so they could bring in the reforms they wanted.”